 When an access is attempted, right-click on the right panel and select refresh to see it.

-On the Windows XP workstation:
+On the Windows 10 workstation:

 Click Start->Log off to logout then login as the user who has the restricted permissions.

 Open Start->My Computer and type \\Pod<#>Server\Shared into the address bar.